Label Tracks

 Open label for editing

-When focus is on a label track as indicated by the yellow focus border:
+When focus is on a label track as indicated by the colored focus border (the actual color depends on the Theme you choose):

 • TAB opens the next label for editing and places the editing cursor or selection to correspond with that label